-Aside from the stunning scenery and mountainous region above the coastal settlements, a main pull to the island is vast expanse of vineyards.
-A wine drinker's paradise, this island produces some incredible vintages and makes a great wine tasting experience.
+Aside from the stunning scenery and mountainous region above the coastal settlements, the main pull to the island is its vast expanse of vineyards.
+A wine drinker's paradise, this island produces some incredible vintages and makes for a great wine tasting experience.
 Before leaving the island make sure to pick up some of your favourites from the local merchants.

 - Day 6